Tommaso Morosini: Club career

 Morosini made his Serie B debut for AlbinoLeffe on 30 May 2010 in a game against Reggina.

-On 7 January 2020, he joined Monza on loan.
+On 7 January 2020, he joined Serie C side Monza on loan.
 If he reached agreed performance targets, Monza was obligated to purchase his rights permanently at the end of the loan.
 Those targets were met, and Monza purchased his rights.
 On 21 September 2020, Morosini was sent on a one-year loan to Feralpisalò.

 On 26 August 2021, Morosini was sent on a one-year loan to Lecco.
-On 18 July 2022, he moved on loan to Sangiuliano, newly promoted to Serie C.
+On 18 July 2022, he moved on loan to Sangiuliano, newly promoted to Serie C. After returning from loan, Morosini was released by Monza on mutual terms on 4 July 2023.